AdobeDocs/commerce-merchant-services.en/help/live-search/overview.md

 ---
 # What is [!DNL Live Search]?

-[!DNL Live Search] is an extension that replaces the standard search capabilities in Adobe Commerce.
-The [!DNL Live Search] extension is installed with Composer and connects your [!DNL Commerce] installation to the [!DNL Live Search] [service](../landing/saas.md).
+[!DNL Live Search] is a feature that replaces the standard search capabilities in Adobe Commerce.
+The [!DNL Live Search] feature is installed with Composer and connects your [!DNL Commerce] store to the [Commerce Services Connector](../landing/saas.md).
 When it is configured, the default search text field is replaced with the [!DNL Live Search] text field. [!DNL Live Search] also installs the Product Listing Page (PLP) widget, which provides robust filtering capabilities when browsing search results.

 With [!DNL Live Search], you can: